 Disability Benefits (for Active Clergy Only)

-Effective January 1, 2021, if you become disabled and are unable to perform (or are limited in performing) the material and substantial duties of your own job, you may be eligible for short-term disability benefits.
+If you become disabled and are unable to perform (or are limited in performing) the material and substantial duties of your own job or you have given birth to a child, you may be eligible for short-term disability benefits.
 If your disability continues for 26 weeks or longer, you may be eligible for long-term disability benefits.
 You must be an active participant in the ICPP in order to be eligible for short-term and/or long-term disability benefits.

 Other Benefits (depending on your status in the ICPP)